 - Retaining customers is about five times cheaper than recruiting new customers, and it can bolster businesses even in difficult economic times.

-- This article is for business owners who want to increase their brands' customer loyalty in the pandemic era.
+- This article is for business owners who want to increase their brands’ customer loyalty and help drive repeat business.

 As a business owner, you know your customers are the reason for your business.
 That’s why it’s important to consider your customers in everything you do.
 Your customers’ needs should be at the forefront of your business.
 This will not only drive more sales, but also build customer loyalty for the long haul.
 Here’s why cultivating customer loyalty is important and tips on building it.